tbensky/ProjectClock/readme.md

 ![frame clamp](https://github.com/tbensky/ProjectClock/blob/main/Pics/frame_drill.jpg)

 Each hole should be able to accommodate the 4 #6 screws.
-The screws are meant to hold the sides to the base.
+We used a 5/16" drill bit.
+The screws are meant to hold the sides to the base and should sink nicely into the CNCed countersinks.
 The top isn't really used or important.
 You can attach it to the escapement as a final step if you wish.